munificent/craftinginterpreters/book/hash-tables.md

 ### Open addressing

-The other technique is <span name="open">called</span> **"open addressing"** or (confusingly) **"closed hashing"**.
+The other technique is <span name="open">called</span> **open addressing** or (confusingly) **closed hashing**.
 With this technique, all entries live directly in the bucket array, with one entry per bucket.
 If two entries collide in the same bucket, we find a different empty bucket to use instead.

 <aside name="open">